Achaakshara/CleanIndia/README.md

 ## Installation

-Softwares that are need to be installed are eclipse IDE , Apache tomcat server of any version and Database to store user details,recycle wastage information,generating coupons and validation.
+Softwares that are need to be installed are eclipse IDE , Apache tomcat server of any version and Database to store userdetails,recycle wastage information,generating coupons and validation.